AndromidasPanagiotis/Last-Minute-Booking/README.md

 5. The application has the option to produce reporting views with (custom) filters.
 6. The application has a module that permits internal communication between internal entities.
 7. The application supports an e-payment process through paypal sandbox mode.

+Still under development - minor fixes might be needed and/or new features added in the future.